augustus-thomas/noteworthy/NoteworthyUserManual.md

 [Markdown Guide](https://www.markdownguide.org/)

 # Set Up/Installation
 You can access the required code for the Noteworthy application using the "Noteworthy Code" link.
 Furthermore, it is worth noting that this is a command line application so no external downloads are required.
-Finally, you need to ensure you have a "Notes" subfolder inside of your Noteworthy directory.
+Finally, you need to ensure you have a "Notes" subfolder inside of your Noteworthy directory and a csv file with the name of "lastmodified.csv".
 Furthermore, if you wish to run this application from the command line then the file you should run is "Frontend.py"
 [Noteworthy Code](https://github.com/augustus-thomas/noteworthy)

 Additionally, you can install Noteworthy from the command line by running